Booking.com: best prices

 Continue along Via Generale Orsini to reach the Church of Santa Maria with a façade dating from the 16th century, divided by pilaster strips and which has a portal surmounted by a tympanum.
 The interior has three naves, with columns of travertine.

-Proceeding from the Church of Santa Maria along Via Zucconelli you wiill find yourself immersed in a series of narrow streets and alleys that are the most evocative in Pitigliano, and very picturesque thanks to the uninterrupted succession of houses and ancient buildings including the 18th century 'Monte di Pietà' and 'Scrittoio delle Fortezze'.
+Proceeding from the Church of Santa Maria along Via Zucconelli you wiill find yourself immersed in a series of narrow streets and alleys that are the most evocative region of Pitigliano and very picturesque thanks to the uninterrupted succession of houses and ancient buildings including the 18th century 'Monte di Pietà' and 'Scrittoio delle Fortezze'.

-Pitigliano retains its own particular charm outside the city walls as well, as in Orsini Park, where you can admire statues and other artefacts now corroded by time.
+Pitigliano also retains its own particular charm outside the city walls such as in Orsini Park, where you can admire statues and other artefacts now worn by time.

 Pitigliano cuisine and wines